Edwardian 9kt White Gold Diamond Pearl and Sapphire Filigree Pendant (Antique)

 It’s such a shame that Old King Edward didn’t live that long after he was crowned.
 I mean, the world was just figuring stuff out.
 Stuff we think he would have like to see.
 Like how to work gold into lovely, delicate filigree shapes and how to mimic natural stones by creating synthetic ones – that could fetch almost as much hard-earned cash as the real thing.
-This pretty brooch was created during his short reign.
+This pretty brooch turned pendant was created during his short reign.

 The ever-so-delicate filigree work is a great place to start.
 We love the scrolling and the intricacy of the workmanship.
-The pretty little diamond and sapphires aren’t anything to fuss at either.
+The pretty little diamond, pearls and sapphires aren’t anything to fuss at either.

 We think this could be the perfect old, borrowed and blue for a bride.
 Thanks, Old King Eddy!